Chad Balster, Glass Artist. Louisville, Kentucky.

 Glass undergoes a transformation from solid to liquid : liquid to solid.
 Throughout the process of working this material a glass artist must also undergo a transformation.
 Tuning one's natural rhythms to the glass is to be sympathetic to it.
 Without the Artist, the material lies dormant yet full of Potential.
 Without Glass...we have an empty furnace, nothing to Inspire us.

-I am excited to be a part of fusing of energy and action into form.
-The finished product is born in fire and brought through the experience of the hotshop.
+I am excited to participate in the fusing of energy and action into form.
 Art that speaks on a number of levels contains more potential for experience.
 That interaction is what my work is about.
 It becomes a conversation between the artist / art / participant.

 Chad first started working in Glass in Minneapolis in 1996 as a balmy summer job.
 “I’ve been chasing it ever since.”
 Following "hot glass" to the headwaters of the Mississippi river, to Seattle, and then to Louisville where he was invited to be a resident artist at Louisville Glassworks; producing art, teaching classes and building mobile glass studios.
 In 2012 he started Chad Balster Glass and began construction of his own line of mobile glassblowing equipment.